 Your website will continue to run smoothly with cloud hosting, even if there is a problem with one of the servers.

-Your website will benefit from increased uptime rates and won’t be as susceptible to unplanned downtime.
+With cloud hosting your website benefits from increased uptime rates and won’t be as susceptible to unplanned downtime.

-With a singular server, you’re essentially putting all of your eggs in one basket.
+With a single physical server, you’re essentially putting all of your eggs in one basket.
 This is a huge risk when you’re dealing with something as important as your website.

-In addition to fixing potential problems with one server, cloud hosting will keep your site stable, even as your traffic increases.
+In addition to eliminating the potential problems inherent with one server, cloud hosting will keep your site stable, even as your traffic increases.

 Cloud hosting is also extremely easy to set up.
 For those of you who want to start hosting on the cloud right away, it can be a faster deployment option than something like a dedicated server or shared server.